Copyright © 2024 Michael A. Brown

 serve as an example of those who suffer the punishment of eternal fire.’
 (Jude v.7)

-This valley came to be seen as the place of unquenchable
+valley came to be seen as the place of unquenchable fire and everlasting

-God.
-This parallel is referred to in the
+This parallel is referred to in the following verse:

 ‘Outside